"Glory to God in the highest Heaven, and on earth peace among those whom he favors!" Luke 2:14 (NRSV)Read more

 At the closing part of the declaration, Colombian churches and ecumenical institutions said that “As believers in the God of life, in the God who suffers from the one who suffers injustice, God has expressed in those voices that we demand our rights, among them, the fundamental right of peace with justice.
 This is a key moment for Colombia and we pray to God to face the soul he loves death, we pray that we all make decisions based on love and not in hatred, in a real intention to change public policies and regressive measures that they are detrimental to social achievements, human rights, peace and democracy, and the environment.”

 The Mennonite Center for Justice, Peace and Nonviolent Action (JUSTAPAZ), a Global Ministries longstanding Partner in Colombia, is one of the signatories of the declaration.

 Prayers for Colombia:

 Today we pray for the country of Colombia and our partners in mission there.
-Guide them as they continue to work for the full implementation of the peace accords that have brought terrible fighting to an end.
-Encourage them as they prepare for a new presidential administration that has spoken out against the peace accords.
-Show them a way forward for the peace talks between the government and the ELN guerrilla.
+As they work for the full implementation of the peace accords that seek to bring fighting to an end, may they feel your guiding presence.
+Encourage them even as they feel like a voice in the wilderness calling for peace.
+Give them stamina when others become discouraged at the slow pace of peacebuilding.
+Show them a way forward even when others return to violent confrontation.

-We thank you for the witness of Justapaz and of the Peace Commission of the Evangelical Council of Colombia.
+We thank you, God, for the witness of Justapaz and of the Peace Commission of the Evangelical Council of Colombia.
 Watch over them and give them strength as they witness to your peace with justice in Colombia.Read more